-July 28 - Construction begins on the Recovery Park waste diversion facility at the Saskatoon Landfill.

-Aug 3 - The K. W. Nasser Plaza on River Landing was officially unveiled.
+July 28 - Construction began on Recovery Park waste diversion facility at Saskatoon's Landfill.
+August 3 - The K. W. Nasser Plaza on River Landing was officially unveiled.

-Aug 30 - City Council declares that Sept 30, the National Day for Truth and Reconciliation, will be a statutory civic holiday.
+August 30 - City Council declares that Sept 30, the National Day for Truth and Reconciliation, will be a statutory civic holiday.

-Sept 1 - City of Saskatoon requires masks to be worn by everyone travelling on city buses or using indoor city facilities and services.
+September 1 - City of Saskatoon requires masks to be worn by everyone travelling on City buses or using indoor City facilities and services.

-Sept 3 - Saskatoon Fire Department presents an Award of Merit to father and son Mitch and Jaxon Hozack for their actions in evacuating the families of two burning homes in July.

-Sept 7 - Construction begins on North East reservoir in Evergreen, at McOrmond Drive and Baltzan Boulevard
+September 3 - Saskatoon Fire Department presents an Award of Merit to father and son Mitch and Jaxon Hozack for their actions in evacuating the families of two burning homes in July.
+September 7 - Construction begins on Northeast reservoir in Evergreen, at McOrmond Drive and Baltzan Boulevard

-Oct 1 - City implements proof of COVID-19 vaccination or negative test for leisure facilities to comply with Provincial requirement.
+October 1 - The City implements proof of COVID-19 vaccination or negative test for leisure facilities to comply with Provincial requirement.

-Nov 22 - City Council approved the Dundonald Avenue Solar Farm project, which will generate 2.2 mw of electricity.
+November 22 - City Council approved the Dundonald Avenue Solar Farm project, which will generate 2.2 mw of electricity.
 Council also approved changes to school and playground speed limit zones, to take effect in 2022.

-Dec 3 - The City of Saskatoon, in partnership with the provincial and federal governments, announced a \$7.5 million project to build 32 affordable homes in Saskatoon.
+December 3 - The City, in partnership with the provincial and federal governments, announced a \$7.5 million project to build 32 affordable homes in Saskatoon.

-Dec 22 - A temporary, 50-bed homeless shelter, operated by the Saskatoon Tribal Council through its Saweyihtotan Project, officially opened in a city-owned building at 145 First Avenue North.

-Jan 14 - University of Saskatchewan physicist Dr. Kathryn McWilliam became the first Canadian awarded an honourary fellowship from the UK Royal Astronomical Society.
+December 22 - A temporary, 50-bed homeless shelter, operated by the Saskatoon Tribal Council through its Saweyihtotan Project, officially opened in a City-owned building at 145 First Avenue North.
+2022 January 14 - University of Saskatchewan physicist Dr. Kathryn McWilliam became the first Canadian awarded an honourary fellowship from UK Royal Astronomical Society.
+February 1 - Construction began on the dry pond in Churchill Park to help control stormrelated flooding.